vovavili/media_only_tg_bot/README.md

 - BOT_TOKEN - an API token for your bot.
 - TOPIC_ID - an ID for your group chat topic.
 - GROUP_CHAT_ID - an ID for your group chat.
-- ENVIRONMENT - if you intend on running this script on a VPS, this silences logging information there.
+- ENVIRONMENT - if you intend on running this script on a VPS, this improves logging information in your production system.

 Required only in production: